slawlor/ractor/_pages/best_practices.md

 author_profile: false
 ---

-## Should actors be long lived or short lived?
+## Should actors be long-lived or short-lived?

-General guidance is that actors should be long lived.
+General guidance is that actors should be long-lived.
 There's a historical reason here (Erlang patterns are typically long-lived `gen_server`s).
 The other reason, internally to ractor, is there's non-trivial overhead spawning and creating the actor.
 Not only from the real actor spawn, creating necessary dependent resources and actor ref's, but also from any overhead incurred in the actor's `pre_start` routine.